 4. National passport with all the pages that obtain any type of information

 5. Overseas medical insurance coverage, issued by the company authorized to operate in Spain.
 Its duration should cover the whole period of stay as well as repatriation costs in case of accidents or severe illness.
-It is always better to apply for Spanish insurance; you can make it online.We recommend that you take a look at AME Medical Assistance, a trusted health insurance.
+It is always better to apply for Spanish insurance; you can make it online.We recommend that you take a look at ASSSA Seguros, a trusted health insurance.

-6. Confirmation of school registration (Proof of full course payment, contract, invitation, course program)
+6. Confirmation of school registration (Proof of full course payment, registration (matrícula), admission letter and course program)

 7. Proof of accommodation, stating address. (it could be rent agreement or invitation from an individual with a copy of Nota Simple Informativa, issued within three months before the start of the course) as well as the ID copy of the inviting person.

-10. The adult students should provide a certificate of no criminal record within last five years, issued by the official body of the country.
+10. The adult students should provide a certificate of no criminal record the Hague Apostille within last five years, issued by the official body of the country.
 The certificate is valid for three months.